 If you rely on those models, you may need to rethink your collection and your army lists.

-Drukhari in 10th Edition 40k
+Drukhari Rules and Playstyle in 10th Edition

-The codex doubles down on what makes them feared: rapid redeployment, lethal duels, and detachments that let you tailor your playstyle.
+The Drukhari codex doubles down on what makes them feared: rapid redeployment, lethal duels, and detachments that let you tailor your playstyle.
 From the poison tricks of the Kabalites to the grotesque resilience of the Covens, the Drukhari remain one of the most flavorful and dangerous factions in Warhammer 40k.

-Army Rule: Power from Pain
+Drukhari Army Rule: Power from Pain Explained

 When: Start of each Command phase, when an enemy unit is destroyed, or when an enemy fails a Battle-shock test.